Why Is My Teenager Crying All the Time? Causes, Signs & How to Help

 During this stage of development the limbic system that drives emotions intensifies from puberty and heightened hormonal changes.
 Ensuring that teenagers get enough sleep is crucial for their emotional regulation and overall well-being.

-This is a normal developmental stage for teenagers and why they often get the reputation of being moody, intense or impulsive.
+This is a normal developmental stage for teenagers, which is why they often get the reputation of being moody, intense, or impulsive.

 The hormonal changes happening in the brain, including the production of testosterone and estrogen, can make it hard for teens to regulate their emotions and biological clocks.